maxm33/pokedle/README.md

 - added new mode `Sentry Duty`, based on the PMD2 mini-game;

-- added new logo image and new pokemon-gameboy-like font.
+- added new logo image and new gameboy-like pokémon font.

 <br>